Juli Fulks is in her fourth season as head coach of the Transylvania women's basketball program for the 2017-18 season.

 Fulks surpassed the 200-career win mark on February 13, 2016 with a 75-67 win against Defiance.
-In this season, the Pioneers led the conference in 3-pointers made per game, free-throw percentage, and ranked second in field-goal percentage, 3-point field goal percentage, assists per game, and turnovers per game.
+That season, the Pioneers led the conference in 3-pointers made per game and free-throw percentage, and ranked second in field-goal percentage, 3-point field goal percentage, assists per game, and turnovers per game.
 Transylvania ranked first in field-goal percentage during conference play.

-Prior to her time at Transylvania, Fulks coached at Lewis & Clark College in Portland, Oregon for 10 years, where she built an unheralded program into a national contender in the Northwest Conference.
+Prior to her time at Transylvania, Fulks coached at Lewis & Clark College in Portland, Oregon for 10 years, where she built an unheralded program into an annual national contender in the Northwest Conference.

 Fulks took over at Lewis & Clark prior to the 2004-05 season, inheriting a team which had posted a 1-15 conference record.
 In her first season at the helm, Fulks led her team to an 8-8 record in Northwest Conference play and a 12-12 overall mark for one of the 20 most-improved seasons in the nation.